Article hero image

 Part Four: Find Out What Your Company Can Do For You

 Some Canadian companies offer benefits packages that include parental leave top-ups.
 There are different types of plans.
 Some employers pay 100% of your salary for the first two weeks until the federal EI program kicks in, and an additional 15% to 30% of income for the 15 weeks of maternity leave.
-There are more generous firms that offer employees 100% of their salary for up to 26 weeks. (at Wealthsimple, for instance, we top up both mothers and fathers so they receive 100% of their salary for the first six months of parental leave) Some employers also provide paternity leave — but these benefits are usually not as robust as maternity leave packages.
+There are more generous firms that offer employees 100% of their salary for up to 26 weeks.
+At Wealthsimple, for instance, we top up both birthing and non-birthing parents so they receive 100% of their salary for the first three (non-birthing parents) or six (birthing parents) months of parental leave.
+Some employers also provide paternity leave — but these benefits are usually not as robust as maternity leave packages.

 The first thing you should do when you’re planning to have a baby is to ask your employer (if you have one) exactly what their plan is.
 Read the fine print.
 Ask your HR manager.
 At large corporations, packages may differ depending on your salary.
 If your employer doesn’t offer a top-up plan, there may other ways to leverage your company’s benefits.
 For instance, if you’re too ill to work during your pregnancy, you are entitled to 15 weeks of sick leave benefits.